k-kyler/mini-football-ground-management/README.md

 # Mini football's ground management website

-Mini football's ground management system is a website helps dealing with booking mini football's ground situations.
+Mini football's ground management system is my school project in learning the software development course.
+My system might not be good but it helped me understanding a lot of how a booking and managing system working.

 ## Installation